JizongL/jizongL.github.io/_posts/2015-10-5-small-group-wbc.md

 Supportively with antibiotics and blood product transfusions.

-**Thalidomide-like drugs** and DNA methylation inhibitors improve the effectiveness of hematopoiesis and the peripheral blood counts in a subset of patients.
+**Thalidomide-like drugs** and DNA methylation inhibitors improve the effectiveness of hematopoiesis and the peripheral blood counts in a subset of patients. (no longer use)

 The presence of isolated 5q- is correlated with a hematologic response to thalidomide-like drugs, but as yet response to DNA methylation inhibitors is unpredictable.